 It’s not that it’s stashed downstairs because I don’t like these things.
 It’s rather that there’s no place for them upstairs, which has previously not been enough reason to discard any of it.
 After all what if we move somewhere with more rooms?
 Hmmm.
 Seems like a bad case of just-in-case-ism.
 Thus, pursuing my mission to change-my-life-in-90-days (see last month), I have about 30 days left to dispense with as much of it as possible.
 Just think what I could do with all the time freed from perpetually re-sorting the basement?
 Hell, I could turn it into a games room!!

-First published in the April 2013 edition of ELLE Decoration UK
+First published as my Editor’s Letter in the April 2013 edition of ELLE Decoration UK